 A new entrance has been developed on Isaac Drive opposite the entrance to the west side Target.

 Beautifully maintained, providing perpetual care, attractive sites offered at an affordable rate.
-Call and ask for Jim at 608 203-6729
+Call and ask for Fred at 608-833-7464

 The Middleton Cemetery Association has announced the opening of the new entrance to the Middleton Junction Cemetery.
 It is named Middleton Junction Cemetery from the olden days, even though today the cemetery is in the city limits of Madison, Wisconsin.
 The new entrance replaces the four former entrances on Mineral Point Road.
 These entrances were closed after the reconstruction of the intersection of Mineral Point Road and Junction Road.
 The new entrance is just west of the west side Target Store.